SAnushree2004/Capstone-Projects/blog-app/README.md

 ## 🚀 Features

 - ✍️ **Post Creation** – Users can create new blog posts via a form.
+- 🔐 **Unique Post Identification** – Prevents confusion from duplicate titles by assigning each post a unique ID using the uuid package.
 - 📄 **Post Viewing** – All posts are displayed on the homepage.
 - 🛠️ **Post Editing & Deletion** – Users can update or delete existing posts.
 - 🎨 **Responsive Styling with Bootstrap** – Clean, mobile-friendly layout using Bootstrap components and classes.